 peak experiences from within ourselves, inspiring us to express freely and courageously.
 While in these loftier

-states of mind, we may at times consciously link with the C reative Force itself.
-Challenges for the web-book's par-
+states of mind, we may at times consciously link with the Creative Force itself.
+Challenges for the web-book's part-

 ticipating artisans were as unique and varied as their individual artworks.

-discipline themselves to start or stick with the job.
-A few found very large works most challenging, and nearly all
+to discipline themselves to start or stick with the job.
+A few found very large works most challenging, & nearly all

 who turned professional, felt intimidated when exposing their work to the public, establishing markets and promot-